 Drive carefully on country roads.

-Be prepared for Deer, Horse Riders, and please SLOW DOWN when passing
+Deer, Horse Riders, and please SLOW DOWN when passing